Diastasis recti

 Diastasis of the rectus abdominis muscle most frequently occurs in newborns and pregnant women; however, it may occur in any adult woman or man.
 In the newborn, the rectus abdominis is not fully developed and may not be sealed together at midline.
 Diastasis recti is more common in premature newborns.
-In pregnant or postpartum women, the condition is caused by the stretching of the rectus abdominis by the growing uterus.
+In pregnant or postpartum women, the condition is caused by the stretching of the rectus abdominis by the growing size of the uterus.
 It is more common in multiparous women (women who have had multiple pregnancies) owing to repeated episodes of stretching.
 When the defect occurs during pregnancy, the uterus can sometimes be seen bulging through the abdominal wall beneath the skin.
 Non-pregnant women are more susceptible to develop diastasis recti when over the age of 35 or with high birth weight of child, multiple birth pregnancy, or multiple pregnancies.
 Additional causes can be attributed to excessive abdominal exercises after the first trimester of pregnancy.

-Strength training of all the core muscles, including the abdominis recti muscle, may or may not reduce the size of the gap in pregnant or postpartum women.
+Strength training of all the core muscles, including the abdominis recti muscle, may reduce the size of the gap in pregnant or postpartum women.
 Crunches may increase the diastasis recti separation.
 All corrective exercises should be in the form of pulling in the abdominal muscles rather than pushing them outwards.
 In extreme cases diastasis recti is corrected with a cosmetic surgery procedure known as an abdominoplasty by creating a plication, or folding, of the linea alba and suturing it together, which results in a tighter abdominal wall.